the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 Now we can use this style with some of our components.
-Rememebr to use React `className` instead of `class` as an HTML attribute.
+Remember to use React `className` instead of `class` as an HTML attribute.

 First, apply it in your App ES6 class component: